CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

 4. In Azure Boards, find the work item, and see that the code commit has been linked to the work item

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-33-26.png)

+Now you can move on to the next page.